On probabilistic identities and coset identities in pro-$p$ groups: Introduction

 \subsection{Acknowledgements}

 S.K.\ acknowledges funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – 541392601.
 N.O.\ thanks Henrique Souza and Julian Wykowski for helpful discussions on $p$-adic analytic groups and profinite Bass-Serre theory.
-T.T.\ is a member of the Gruppo Nazionale per le Strutture Algebriche, Geometriche e le loro Applicazioni (GNSAGA) of the Istituto Nazionale di Alta Matematica (INdAM).
+T.T. and T.W.\ are members of the Gruppo Nazionale per le Strutture Algebriche, Geometriche e le loro Applicazioni (GNSAGA) of the Istituto Nazionale di Alta Matematica (INdAM).
+T.W. gratefully acknowledges financial support by the PRIN2022 “Group theory and its applications”.
 M.V.\ is funded by the Italian program Rita Levi Montalcini for young researchers, Edition 2021.
+T.T.\ and M.V.\ were also supported by the Spanish Government grant PID2020-117281GB-I00, partly by the European Regional Development Fund (ERDF), the MICIU /AEI /10.13039/501100011033 / UE grant PCI2024-155053-2.
 This work was partially supported by the Basque Government grant IT1483-22.